Why are we getting extra numbers at the end of emails that are sent to respond to incidents?

 For text messages, since the system relies on this stamp to update incidents correctly, it cannot be removed from the email.

 For more information on this functionality, refer to Answer ID 2017: Disabling the Reply Between the Lines Feature.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.